Liu Zhao the Emperor He of Han — Turning Point Monarch of the Han Dynasty

-Liu Zhao, respected as Emperor Zhang of Han, however, was a very controversial monarch in the Han Dynasty.
+Liu Zhao (79 — 106), respected as Emperor He of Han, was a very controversial monarch of the Eastern Han Dynasty (25 — 220).

 A Child Emperor Under Control of His Adoptive Mother

-Soon, the House of Dou included a powerful empress dowager, an excellent marshal who was in charge of the army, some royal princesses and lots of noble lords.
+Soon, the House of Dou included a powerful empress dowager, an excellent marshal who was in charge of the army, some royal princesses, and lots of noble lords.

-Though his ancestors tried very hard to avoid powerful clan of empress dowager’s, this still happened inescapably.
+Though his ancestors tried very hard to avoid the powerful clan of empress dowager’s, this still happened inescapably.

-From that time on, in the Han Empire’s documents, this aggressive and strong nomadic regime that had fought with Han for hundreds of years was finally defeated and perished for good in the history of China.
+From that time on, in the Han Empire’s documents, this aggressive and strong nomadic regime that had fought with the Han for hundreds of years was finally defeated and perished for good in the history of China.

 Perishing the House of Dou with Help of the Eunuch Group